In this section

 Low-flow systems include:

-Note: In low flow systems the flow is usually titrated (on the flow meter) and recorded in litres per minute (LPM).
+Note: In most low flow systems the flow is usually titrated (on the oxygen flow meter) and recorded in litres per minute (LPM).
+Where the Airvo2 is used as an oxygen delivery device the flow from this device is independent to the flow of oxygen.

 High flow systems include: